The aim of this fifth activity is to:

 Select the Alignment, Size and then click Insert into post.

 The image is added to the post with a link to the user who uploaded it to Pixabay.

 You can change the Pixabay options in Settings > Pixabay.
 In most situations, you would not change these settings.

 Here is how to add an image from Pixabay if you don’t want to use the plugin (as described above).

 Note that using the Pixabay website is for users 16+.
 A better option for young students is Photos For Class.
 The same process applies.

-9. Find the photo you downloaded on your computer and then click Open to start uploading the image.
+Select the photo on your computer that you want to upload and then click Open to start uploading the image.

 Complete one or more of the following tasks: